mxnan/devin-landingpage/README.md

-Landing Page for Cognition AI
+Landing Page for Cognition AI .

 Giving their website a new look .
+As i was not satisfied with the existing one .

 Stack used :